troyth/bowerymovements/README.md

 2. fix twitter REST API pull to grab all tweets by block and re-assign in twitter.js to separate arrays by building

+3. implement multiple zoom levels, re-scaling tweets

-3. check that about page works (resizes well)
+4. check that about page works (resizes well)